epccs/RPUlux/readme.md

 ## Example

-This example shows an RS-422 serial bus that allows multiple microcontroller boards to be connected to a single host computer serial port.
-It has an [RPUpi] shield that allows the Raspberry Pi Zero's hardware UART to connect as the host.
-The Pi Zero W has on board WiFi which I use for SSH connections and Samba file sharing.
-The other controller boards use an [RPUadpt] shield to daisy-chain the RS-422 with CAT5 cables.
+This example shows a serial bus that allows multiple microcontroller boards to be connected to a single host computer serial port.
+It has an [RPUpi] shield that has the Raspberry Pi Zero's hardware UART connect as a networking host.
+The Pi runs Linux which does SSH connections and Samba file sharing.
+The other controller boards use an [RPUadpt] shield to daisy-chain the serial with CAT5 cables.

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "RPUlux MultiDrop")

-The above setup has six channels for LED lights.
+An RPUlux has six channels for LED lights.
 Each channel can be dimmed with a PWM controlled pin from the ATmega328p.
 To my eyes, the PWM values have eight intensity steps (1, 3, 7, 15, 31, 63, 127, 255).
 I do not see much difference between 126 and 127 or 250 and 255.

 ## AVR toolchain